Annex: Understanding disabilities

 Introduction

-Society’s understanding of disability has evolved over time.
-Historically, disability has been viewed as a medical problem that needs to be cured.
-The medical model of disability focuses on labelling and treating people’s symptoms.
+Society's understanding of disability has evolved over time.
+Historically, it was seen as a medical problem to be treated or cured.
+The medical model of disability focuses on labelling and treating people's symptoms.

-This annex gives an overview of these categories.
-It includes tips, recommendations, best practices, and links to additional resources.
+This annex gives an overview of each type.
+It includes tips, best practices, and links to more resources.

 Disclaimer

-This annex includes links to some Government of Canada and other resources that provide useful tips and information relating to different disabilities.
-By providing links, Employment and Social Development Canada (ESDC) is pointing to possibly helpful information, but not endorsing it.
-Consult the Canada.ca terms and conditions for more about links to non-Government of Canada resources.
+This annex includes links to Government of Canada and other resources.
+These links are for information only.
+Employment and Social Development Canada (ESDC) does not endorse non-government resources.
+Consult the Canada.ca terms and conditions for more details.

-Remember: These categories and tips are not exhaustive.
-This annex is only a starting point.
-You should always be open to learning from people’s lived experience and feedback.
+Remember: This annex is a starting point.
+It is not exhaustive.
+You should always be open to learning from people's lived experiences and feedback.

 This section gives an overview of general accessibility tips that are applicable to all or many persons with disabilities and their needs.